A Short Guide to Hotel Management

 • Sharing templates and completed inspection checklists to the whole organization or to specific individuals only

-• Ensuring compliance with different hotel standards such as the Forbes standards and Leading Quality Assurance (LQA) standards
+• Ensuring compliance with different hotel standards such as the Leading Quality Assurance (LQA) standards

 Learn more about how SafetyCulture can help with hotel management with Accor Hotel Group’s story.
 SafetyCulture has not only improved their hotel management, but also their revenue and their reputation among customers and other hotels.